 My third child was born into that juicing era in April 2000 less than a year after we'd opened.
 We weaned him on juices and he still juices to this day (he's 18 tomorrow!), and my love of the magic and potency of juicing for health is as strong now as it was then.

 Please get in touch if you want to know more about juicing, about my work or if you have any questions.
 I will always do my best to answer them, and will let you know if I can't - nobody knows everything and I'm not into guru culture, so please know there's no such thing as a stupid question (is that actually true?!).
 Everybody has to start somewhere, so change your life today.
 Get your juice on!

 3 tbsp maple syrup (recipe said agave but I'm not a fan, it's too high on the glycemic index)

 50 grams dried apricot (ready-to-eat stoned, finely chopped)

 50 grams toasted hazelnuts (chopped) I also added walnuts = brain food :-)

 CHANGE YOUR LIFE!

 Welcome to the LIFE ALCHEMY blog page.
-Here you will find life & detox coaching, healing, lifestyle articles, energy anatomy information, mentoring tips, recipe ideas for clean eating and radiant health and the occasional guest post too.
+Here you will find life & detox coaching, healing, lifestyle articles, reviews, energy anatomy information, mentoring tips, recipe ideas for clean eating and radiant health and the occasional guest post too.
 Please bookmark this page and join me for a journey into health & wellbeing.
 Change your life!
 Become a conscious engineer of your own destiny.